FetchDock/fetchdock-server/README.md

 - [ ] Add monitoring and logging features (partially done)
 - [ ] Implement rate limiting to prevent abuse
 - [ ] Implement a frontend for easier interaction with the API
+  - [x] [FetchDock browser extension](https://github.com/FetchDock/fetchdock-extension) for Chrome and Firefox
+  - [ ] Web UI for managing downloads
+- [ ] Implement a health check endpoint for monitoring the service status
+- [ ] (LOW PRIO - OPT IN) Anonymous analytics for developers to improve the service[^1]
+  - [ ] Share domains of (unsupported or unsuccessful) domains (no full URLs)
+    - Will be used to prioritize the development of new backends or support of domains/services

 ## Requirements
 - Docker